4dn-dcic/tibanna/docs/installation.rst

     export TIBANNA_REPO_BRANCH=<git_hub_branch_name>  # (default: master)

 Then, deploy a copy of Tibanna as below.
-This will also set up buckets and user group permission for Tibanna as below.

 If you want to operate multiple copies of Tibanna (e.g. for different projects), you can try to name each copy of Tibanna using ``--usergroup`` option (by default the name is ``default_<random_number>``).